Need a break from the big city? View 42-hour itineraries from 13 cities.More

-The Prince's Islands, known simply as Adalar in Turkish, are everything that Istanbul isn't: quiet, green, and car-less.
-They are primarily a relaxing getaway from the noise and traffic of the big city, though can be quite crowded on sunny weekends.
-Restrictions on development and a ban on automobiles help maintain the old-fashioned peace and quiet—transportation here is only by horse-drawn carriage or bicycle.
-There are no real "sights," per se; the attraction is the relaxed peaceful atmosphere.
-Of the nine islands, four have regular ferry service, but only the two largest, Büyükada and Heybeliada, are of real interest to the general traveler.
-Both are hilly and wooded, and the fresh breeze is gently pine-scented.
-They make fun day trips from Istanbul, and with some beautiful hotels, you can even stay overnight.
-There are frequent ferries—both the atmospheric old boats and the faster, less atmospheric catamarans known as sea buses—from Katabas, near Taksim at the end of the tram line.
+The Princes' Islands—a cluster of nine islands in the Sea of Marmara, known simply as "Adalar" in Turkish—are everything that Istanbul isn't: quiet, green, and car-less.
+They are primarily a relaxing getaway from the noise and traffic of the big city, though they can be quite crowded on weekends, particularly in summer.
+Restrictions on development and a ban on automobiles help maintain the charmingly old-fashioned and quiet atmosphere —transportation here is only by horse-drawn carriage or bicycle.
+There are few real "sights," per se; the main attraction is the laid-back ambience and natural beauty of the islands, which are hilly and mainly wooded, with a fresh breeze that is gently pine-scented.
+Thanks to frequent ferries from the mainland, an excursion to the islands makes a fun day trip, or a pleasant overnight getaway from the city.